-Cyclothymia, or cyclothymic disorder, is a type of mood disorder with symptoms like those of bipolar disorder, characterized by fluctuating low-level depressive symptoms along with periods of hypomania (mild mania).
+Cyclothymia, or Cyclothymic Disorder, is a type of mood disorder with symptoms like those of bipolar disorder.
+It is characterized by fluctuating low-level depressive symptoms along with periods of hypomania (mild mania).
 The main difference between the two disorders is intensity.
-The mood swings associated with Cyclothymia are not as intense as those of bipolar disorder.
+The mood swings associated with Cyclothymia are not as intense as those with bipolar disorder.

-According to the most recent Diagnostic and Statistical Manual of Mental Disorders (DSM-V), cyclothymia is different from bipolar disorder because it lacks the complete criteria of mania, major depression, or a mixed episode disorder.
+According to the most recent Diagnostic and Statistical Manual of Mental Disorders – V, cyclothymia is different from bipolar disorder because it lacks the complete criteria of mania, major depression, or a mixed episode.
 If left untreated, cyclothymia can increase your risk of developing bipolar disorder.
 Although it is not curable, treatment can help with the symptoms.

 Symptoms of Cyclothymic Disorder: